-Operating throughout the year, Tuesday nights at Rocky River stables we provide weekly therapeutic activities to children and adults with a variety of disabilities.
+On Tuesday nights at Rocky River stables, we provide weekly therapeutic activities to children and adults with various disabilities.
 Some of the disabilities include amputations, autism, cerebral palsy, downs syndrome, multiple sclerosis, muscular dystrophy, spina bifida, stroke, traumatic brain injury, learning disabilities, and hearing and visual impairments.

 Therapeutic Riding is more than just sitting on a horse.
 The movements and shape of the horse allow tight, spastic muscles to relax to improve posture and balance.
 The horse can lend its strength and abilities to the rider.
 Therapeutic instruction improves eye/hand coordination, spatial relations, and an understanding of direction of varying complexity.